Advanced Manufacturing a New Future for Australia

 Eligible applicants will be confined to trading corporations.
 There will be no specific business size requirements.
 Funding will be focused on supporting businesses to scale.

 Find out more about the Modern Manufacturing Intiative and National Manufacturing Priorities.

 To turbo-charge Australian manufacturing the Modern Manufacturing Strategy will focus on areas of comparative advantage and strategic importance.

 Resources Technology & Critical Minerals Processing

 This $52.8 million investment builds on the popular and successful program to support transformative investments in manufacturing technologies and processes.

-The MMF round two aims to address barriers to growth and innovation.
+The MMF round two is now open for applications until January 21 and aims to address barriers to growth and innovation.

 MMF round two will: